crspybits/SMSyncServer/README.md

             </dict>
             </plist>

+SMSyncServer uses [Cocoapods](https://cocoapods.org) to manage libraries for iOS.
+You must install [Cocoapods](https://cocoapods.org), and then run `pod install`.
+Once you do that, you should be ready to

-* You should now be ready to build the Tests.workspace onto your device.
+* You should now be ready to build the `Tests.xcworkspace` project and install to your device.

 ## 5) Adding the iOSFramework into your own Xcode project

-* You must call the iOS client from Swift, not Objective-C, because the iOS client API uses some Swift features that are not compatible with Objective-C (tuples, enums with associated values, and String enum's).
+* You must call the iOS client (`SMSyncServer.iOSFramework` Cocoapod) from Swift, not Objective-C, because the iOS client API uses some Swift features that are not compatible with Objective-C (e.g., tuples, enums with associated values, and String enum's).

-* Drag the file `iOSFramework/Code/Signin/SMGoogleCredentials.swift` into your Xcode project.
-This .swift file depends on the Google Sign In Framework (see next step), which is not linked into the SMSyncServer framework, and so isn't explicitly part of the SMSyncServer framework.
+* As indicated above, SMSyncServer uses [Cocoapods](https://cocoapods.org) to manage libraries for iOS.
+You will need a `Podfile` in your project.
+For examples, see the Podfile in the iOSTests or the SharedNotes app.

-* You need most of the code in your App Delegate from the example AppDelegate.swift file-- all of it except for that using Core Data.
+* You need most of the code in your App Delegate from the example AppDelegate.swift file (see iOSTests and SharedNotes app) -- all of it except for that using Core Data.
 See the method `didFinishLaunchingWithOptions` and the method:

 		func application(application: UIApplication,
 			openURL url: NSURL, sourceApplication: String?, annotation: AnyObject) -> Bool {